ruuda/bs1770/README.md

 for these tags, instead of using ReplayGain, is that ReplayGain has become
-ambigous: it stores a gain (the difference between target loudness and measured loudness), but different taggers use different reference levels, which means that ReplayGain only normalizes loudness when you carefull ensure that all files in your collection use the same target setting.
+ambigous: it stores a gain (the difference between target loudness and measured loudness), but different taggers use different reference levels, which means that ReplayGain only normalizes loudness when you carefully ensure that all files in your collection use the same target setting.
 By storing the loudness instead of the gain, sidestep the problem.
 By naming the tag after the particular loudness definition (BS.1770-4), future revisions of BS.1770 will not make these